-Green Waste Products NZ is an early-stage Māori cleantech company on a mission to transform gorse, one of Aotearoa’s most pervasive invasive weeds, into sustainable, high-value bioplastics and natural oil products.
-Our current focus is unlocking the potential of gorse oil for innovative cosmeceutical applications.
+Green Waste Products NZ is an early-stage Māori cleantech company on a mission to transform gorse, one of Aotearoa’s most invasive weeds, into sustainable, bioplastics products.
+Our current focus is to unlock the potential of gorse oil for innovative cosmeceutical applications.

-Based in Te Tai Tokerau (Northland), our kaupapa is grounded in circular economy principles, whenua regeneration, and harnessing science, innovation, and partnerships to turn ecological challenges into opportunities.
+Based in Te Tai Tokerau (Northland), our kaupapa is grounded in circular economy principles, whenua regeneration, building strong community partnerships and creating meaningful pathways.

 Aotearoa is home to over 25,000 exotic plant species, with hundreds threatening our native ecosystems.
-Gorse alone covers around 1.7 million acres — and it’s still spreading.
-We work alongside local communities, Māori, businesses, and organisations to create a more resilient future by quite literally turning gorse into gold.
+Gorse alone covers around 1.7 million acres and spreading.
+We work alongside local Māori, businesses, and organisations to create a more resilient future by quite literally turning gorse into gold.

 It's been 3.5 years in the making but finally we've got some gorsome news to share.
 Introducing to you the world's first gorse-based bioplastic golf tees, made from a blend that contains 30% gorse and a natural agri-based polymer.